Mission, vision, values and tasks

 To meet this objective, the institute should

-- raise awareness and create insights into the links between sports, non-formal education, culture, health and society at a local, national and international level and thereby contribute to building a comprehensive understanding of spor
+- raise awareness and create insights into the links between sports, non-formal education, culture, health and society at a local, national and international level and thereby contribute to building a comprehensive understanding of sport

 - raise questions in the sports political debate and encourage a free, independent, transparent and fair debate on the affairs of sport and its development locally, nationally and internationally as well as on the field of non-formal education